 Neck injuries are common in an auto accident and can be painful in their own right.
-Commonly called “whiplash,” neck injuries usually are associated with rear-impact collisions.
+Commonly called “whiplash,” neck injuries are usually associated with rear-impact collisions.
 Whiplash occurs when the soft tissues in the neck (containing nerves, muscles and ligaments) are damaged.
 Symptoms of whiplash include headaches and neck pain.
 Common symptoms of a neck injury include headaches, tightness in the neck and inability to turn the neck without pain.
 Some whiplash victims experience numbness, tingling and radiating pain into the shoulders.

 Back injuries also plague many auto accident victims.
 The term “back injury” covers an array of ailments, as the injury can be a sprain, strain or herniated disk.
 Whatever the case, back injuries can severely limit movement, and the effects could be permanent.

-Of all possible auto accident injuries, those to the head are the most serious.
+Of all the possible auto accident injuries, those to the head are the most serious.
 A brain injury, sometime referred to as a closed-head injury, occurs when some outside force traumatizes the brain.
 If permanent, the patient will never regain some of the brain’s normal functions, which could affect basic, day-to-day activities.
-Nerve damage and skull fractures also are frequently associated with such injuries.
+Nerve damage and skull fractures are also frequently associated with such injuries.